 The short answer is because this exciting project gives us lots of opportunities to make our Island even more special – and tell the world about it.

 Biosphere Isle of Man won’t stop anyone doing anything – it’s about celebrating our amazing landscapes, heritage and unique way of life.

-To get the 10-minute low-down on Biosphere Isle of Man, click here, put your feet up and feast your eyes on this inspiring little film.
+To get the 10-minute low-down on UNESCO Biosphere Isle of Man, click here, put your feet up and feast your eyes on this inspiring little film.

 The Isle of Man combines stunning landscapes, an exceptional quality of life, a rich heritage and culture, and a strong sense of community.

 ‘Biosphere’ is the scientific name for the living surface of our planet, encompassing the land, the sea and the air we breathe.find out more